Fractured Magic: Chapter Eight

 “I know it may be difficult to recount, Prince Nochdvor, but if you could,” Trin prompted.

-“It’s fine,” Leandros said.
-He’d expected this, had prepared a version of the story slightly more plausible than the truth.
-Of course, that would mean nothing if the Magistrates had already told Evelyne everything.
-“We were assembled at Hampstead Hall when an orinian woman broke in and used some sort of explosive device.
+“I don’t mind,” Leandros said.
+He’d expected this, had prepared a version of the story more plausible than the truth.
+Not a lie, but an obfuscation.
+He needed respect from this team, and he wouldn’t get it if they all thought he’d gone mad.
+“We were assembled at Hampstead Hall when an orinian woman broke in and caused some sort of explosion.
 In the chaos, she escaped with my uncle.”

 Leandros bit back his irritation, but it came out on a sigh.
-“I’m only telling you what I saw, and I saw her lift him without trouble.
-After that, I was rather preoccupied with keeping myself and my cousin alive.
+“I’m only telling you what I saw.
+Truth told, I was preoccupied with keeping myself and my cousin alive.
 If that makes my story flawed, then I supposed it’s flawed.”

 The noise Evelyne made in response was doubtful at best.

-“I’m sorry for your loss.
+“I understand.
 Were you and your uncle close?”
 Trin asked.
 While her tone was kinder than Evelyne’s, it was analytic, not sympathetic.
-Leandros realized that to her–to all of them–he was not just a stranger: he was a liability, a mystery to unravel.
-Part of the problem, not part of the solution, and certainly not someone they’d recognize as a leader.
+Leandros realized that to her—to all of them—he was worse than a stranger: he was a liability, a mystery to unravel and an obstruction in their way.
+It was understandable.
+What did they know about him?
+That he’d negotiated some trade agreements once, decades before most of them were even born?
+That he had killed the world’s most famous hero?
+That he’d been in hiding ever since?
+Why should they recognize him as a leader simply because he’d talked the Magistrates into calling him one?

-“As close as Alfheimr royalty can get,” he answered, intentionally evasive.
+“As close as Alfheimr royalty can get,” he answered.

 “You can trust me, Prince Nochdvor,” Trin said, and the condescension in it was a twist of the knife.
-“I’m here for you – we all are.
+“I’m here for you—we all are.
 What can you tell me about Amos that might affect how we approach Orean?
 Do you think he would try to escape?
-Is he the type to reason with his kidnapper?”
+Is he the type to try to reason with his kidnapper?”

 “Yes to the latter, no to the former.
 He’d know people were coming to help and wouldn’t make things more difficult for them.”

-Some of his thoughts must’ve made it into his voice, because Trin asked, “And do you, Prince Nochdvor?
-Have a temper?”
+Some of his feelings on the matter must have made it into his voice because Trin asked, “And do you, Prince Nochdvor?”

-Leandros smiled at her.
-“Only if I feel I’m being talked down to.”
+“Only when I feel I’m being talked down to.”

+Trin laughed.
 “My apologies, Captain.
-I almost forgot who I was talking to,” Trin said with a toothy grin.
-She addressed the gathered group: “We’ll need to be patient on this mission, build trust and rapport with the hostage taker–once we identify them, as Ms. Corscia helpfully pointed out.
+I almost forgot who I was speaking to,” she said, and Leandros could make out something like respect in her voice—not quite there yet, but it could be.
+She addressed the gathered group: “We’ll need to be patient on this mission, build trust and rapport with the hostage taker—once we identify them, as Ms. Corscia helpfully pointed out.
 We’ll need to trust each other, too.
 All of us.
-Captain, if you remember anything else about that day, please tell us.
-We really are here to support you.”
+Captain, if you remember anything else about that day, please tell us.”

-Voices drifted down from the hallway, then, followed by a flurry of movement from the doorway.
-A tall man came in first, ahead of the maid, and threw his arm around Trin’s shoulder.
-“Well, if it isn’t Trin!
-It’s been too long,” he said.
-He had the pointed ears of an alfar, but the flat Gallontean accent.
-A patch covered one of his eyes, the other sleepy and half-lidded.
-It matched his wide, lazy smile.
-A stern man entered behind him, lingering in the doorway with his arms crossed.
-Leandros knew which team they belonged to even before Evelyne said it.
+Voices drifted down the foyer, then, shortly followed by two new teammates.
+A tall man with the pointed ears of an alfar was the first to enter, even ahead of the maid.
+He threw his arm around Trin’s shoulder and said, “Well, if it isn’t Trin!
+It’s been too long.”
+Despite his ears, he spoke with a flat Gallontean accent.
+A patch covered one of his eyes, and the other was sleepy and half-lidded to match his lazy smile.
+A stern man entered behind him, though he lingered in the doorway with his arms crossed.
+Just from the cold detachment behind their eyes, Leandros knew which part of the team they belonged to even before Evelyne said it.

 “Ivor Linde and Aaror Thomason, both my men,” she supplied while Trin shrugged off Ivor’s arm.

 “Take Will and Chia’s, too,” Evelyne said.
-At Eresh’s questioning look, she explained, “Will can’t make it today and Chia’s out of town.
-She’s expected back on Thursday; we can leave for Orean then.”
+At Eresh’s questioning look, she explained, “Will can’t make it today and Chia’s out of town, but she’s expected back on Thursday; we can leave for Orean then.”

 Trin sighed and gave Leandros a shrug.
-“If Amos is still alive, statistically, the hostage takers will keep him alive longer–as long as needed for their demands to be heard.”
+“If Amos is still alive at this point, statistically, the hostage takers will keep him alive longer—as long as needed for their demands to be heard.”

-Leandros liked to think he had good instincts, and with every instinct in his body, he did not trust this security team.
-As he sat on the balcony and steadied his breathing, he lost track of time.
-Eventually, his sharp ears picked up the sound of the front door opening below him.
+Suddenly, his sharp ears picked up the sound of the front door opening below him.
 “Oh.
-He’s not here,” said a quiet voice.
+He’s not out here,” said a quiet voice.
 Evelyne.

-“With any luck, he ran home to Alfheimr,” came a second–Ivor.
-There was a soft thump, then: “Ow!
-It’s a joke, Ev.
+“With any luck, he ran home to Alfheimr,” came a second—Ivor.
+There was a soft thump, then, “Ow!
+It was a joke, Ev.
 What’s with you?
 He’s just a spoiled little princeling.”

 “Quiet,” Evelyne snapped.
-“Don’t underestimate him.
+“Do not underestimate him.
 He knows more than you think.”

 There was a heavy pause, and then Ivor asked, “About us?”